Keeping City Streets Safe

 Persons designated as peace officers in the Province of Alberta man the mobile photo radar vehicles.
 The operator is responsible for setting up and testing the equipment in the vehicle.
 The operator also observes and makes notes on each violation.

 Why does photo radar occasionally operate in areas designated "No Stopping/No Parking?"

 In general photo radar vehicles do not operate in restricted areas.
 This does occur only under specific instructions from the Calgary Police Service.
 These vehicles are exempt under the Alberta Traffic Safety Act (sections 63 and 64) and may enforce in a restricted area the same as any conventional police vehicle.

 How do I get photo radar to set up on my street?

-How many photo radar vehicles are deployed throughout the city of Calgary?
+How many photo radar vehicles and intersection cameras are deployed throughout the city of Calgary?

-Currently there are six photo radar vehicles that are deployed within the city of Calgary.
+Currently there are 10 photo radar vehicles and 55 intersection cameras that are deployed within the city of Calgary.